 The childminder was registered in 2013 on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-She lives with her partner and three school children aged 13 years, 11 years and seven-years-old in a house in Clifton, Nottinghamshire.
-The family have one dog and a guinea pig as pets.
-The whole of the house and the rear garden is used for childminding.
-There are toilet facilities accessible on the ground and first floor.
+She lives with her partner and child aged 15 months in a house in Blaby, Leicestershire.
+The whole of the property and the rear garden are used for childminding.